NikkelM/Notion-Steam-API-Integration/README.md

 Notion integration for automatically updating database entries containing a `Steam App ID` with data from the Steam API.

-## Related projects

-You can find the Steam App ID's for any number of games using just their names with the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder).
-Useful for games you own on other platforms, such as the Epic Games Launcher or GOG.

-Do you want to add games that are available on Game Pass to your Notion database?
-Use the [Game Pass API](https://github.com/NikkelM/Game-Pass-API) to get the data you need.

-If have data in the form of a complex JSON file, you can use the [JSON to Notion](https://github.com/NikkelM/JSON-to-Notion) tool to import all the required properties to your Notion database - this tool works great with the [Game Pass API](https://github.com/NikkelM/Game-Pass-API).

 ## Setup

 Run `npm install` to install the required dependencies first.